orbis-dei/orbis-dei.github.io/content/places/it-sanctuary-of-our-lady-of-valverde.md

 ---
-title: "Sanctuary of the Our Lady of Valverde"
+title: "Sanctuary of Our Lady of Valverde"
 location: {lat: 45.5236738652071, lng: 10.3142692079531}
 level: global
 tags: